Federal Lawsuit Threatening To Pull The Plug On White House UFC Fight Rejected

 On Saturday, June 6, a Vietnam veteran and a political activist sued the Trump administration’s Department of the Interior and National Park Service in federal court in Washington, D.C.

-In the lawsuit, the plaintiffs have requested that the event be barred from occurring on the grounds of the White House.
+In the lawsuit, the plaintiffs requested that the event be barred from occurring on the grounds of the White House.

-What The Lawsuit Argues
+What The Lawsuit Against UFC Freedom 250 Argued

-Behind the lawsuit is the Public Integrity Project, which describes itself as an organization that “raises the cost of corruption in America by suing the people, companies, and countries that seek to bribe government officials, as well as the government officials who seek to be bribed.”
+Behind the lawsuit was the Public Integrity Project, which describes itself as an organization that “raises the cost of corruption in America by suing the people, companies, and countries that seek to bribe government officials, as well as the government officials who seek to be bribed.”

 Its website is filled with partisan imagery, highlighting the likes of President Trump and Elon Musk as potential legal targets throughout.

-In the lawsuit, filed in federal court at the United States District Court for the District of Columbia, the plan to hold a UFC fight on the South Lawn of the White House is taken to task.
+In the lawsuit, filed in federal court at the United States District Court for the District of Columbia, the plan to hold a UFC fight on the South Lawn of the White House was taken to task.

 “On June 14, 2026, for the first time in this nation’s history, a live sporting event will

-be held on the White House grounds — or at least it will if President Donald J. Trump has his way,” reads the opening sentence of the lawsuit.
+be held on the White House grounds — or at least it will if President Donald J. Trump has his way,”

 Noting that the weigh-in two days before the fight, June 12, is to be held at the Lincoln Memorial, and that the fighters are expected to enter the UFC octagon from the Oval Office, the lawsuit states this is “deeply corrupt.”